Uncertainty-Aware Explanations Through Probabilistic Self-Explainable Neural Networks: Ablation studies: complementary results

-This Appendix complements the results from Section \ref{sec:performance} by comparing the performance of Prob-PSENN with its deterministic counterpart, using the same architecture and training pipeline.
-The point-wise prototypes have been optimized using the loss function proposed in \cite{li2018deep}.
-The results obtained with the deterministic PSENN are summarized in Table \ref{tab:ablation_determ}, computed considering $l=20$ and $l=40$ dimensions for the latent space and various numbers of prototypes $m$.
-The results for Prob-PSENN are included in the last rows of the table (for $l=20$ and $l=40$), as reference.
-As can be observed, the performance of both approaches is nearly identical, with differences in average accuracy below 0.2\%.
+The results obtained with these ablated models are summarized in Table \ref{tab:ablation_determ}.
+First, we can notice that Prob‑PSENN matches or outperforms these black-box counterparts, a result consistent with prior related works \cite{li2018deep,gautam2022protovae}.
+We attribute this to the structured clustering induced by the prototype distributions in the latent space and the robustness gained through averaging predictions over multiple sampled prototypes, reinforcing the practical advantages of Prob‑PSENN's pipeline.
+Next, comparing Prob-PSENN with their deterministic versions, it can be observed that the performance of both approaches is nearly identical, with differences in average accuracy below 0.2\%.
 These results further demonstrate that the advantages of our probabilistic model do not imply a reduction in its predictive performance, while bringing as benefits enhanced trustworthiness, uncertainty quantification and explanatory capabilities.

-Next, in Table \ref{tab:ablation_vae} we report the results obtained with Prob-PSENNs for which VAEs have been replaced with vanilla AutoEncoders, matching all the remaining architectural details and the training pipeline.
+Finally, in Table \ref{tab:ablation_vae} we report the results obtained with Prob-PSENNs for which VAEs have been replaced with vanilla AutoEncoders, matching all the remaining architectural details and the training pipeline.
 The results show that vanilla AutoEncoders lead to a performance drop ranging from approximately 0.1\% to 1.2\%, depending on the dataset.
 In addition, Figure \ref{fig:ablation_prototypes} visualizes different sets of randomly sampled prototypes from Prob-PSENNs with different backbone architectures, highlighting the advantage of regularized latent spaces for improving prototype quality in high-dimensional settings.